-Members of Chambers are renowned for appearing in high-profile criminal cases for both the prosecution and defence.
-They appear at trial, in the Divisional Court, Court of Appeal, Privy Council and the Supreme Court, as well as the European Court of Human Rights and before regulatory/disciplinary panels.
+Members of Chambers are renowned for appearing in high-profile criminal cases for both the defence and prosecution.
+They appear in the Crown Court, Divisional Court, Court of Appeal, Privy Council and Supreme Court, as well as the European Court of Human Rights and before Regulatory/Disciplinary panels.
 Many members undertake high- profile work on behalf of or against the Financial Conduct Authority, HM Revenue and Customs, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports and disciplinary/regulatory bodies.
 Members regularly advise corporates on issues concerning the Bribery Act 2010.

-A ‘go to’ set for high-profile, complex cases and those involving novel law including defending in the first ‘Judge Alone Trial’ (R v Twomey & Ors).
-Members were instructed in the first modern slavery cases and were involved in the first ever prosecutions for domestic servitude within marriage (R v Ahmed) and the first ever prosecution for bribery under the new legislation (R-v-Patel & Others), as well as the first successful FGM prosecution.
-Members have experience in cold cases and Criminal Cases Review Commission applications and also conduct cases in the Commonwealth (in particular, the Caribbean jurisdiction).
+A ‘go to set’ for high-profile, complex cases and those involving novel law including defending in the first ‘Judge Alone Trial’ (R v Twomey & Ors).
+Members were instructed in the first modern slavery cases and were involved in the first ever prosecutions for domestic servitude within marriage (R v Ahmed), the first ever prosecution for bribery under the new legislation (R-v-Patel & Others), as well as the first successful FGM prosecution.
+Members have experience in cold cases and Criminal Case Review Commission applications and also conduct cases in the Commonwealth (in particular, the Caribbean jurisdiction).

 WORK UNDERTAKEN Chambers enjoys particular expertise in the following fields:

 Serious & Organised Crime: Chambers has long been instructed in top-end work at trial and appellate levels including R-v-Twomey, the first Judge alone trial, the first post-Jogee murder appeals, the News International phone hacking (Operation Elvedon) trials, the ‘Pentonville murder’ trial, the Stephen Lawrence murder, the murder of‘Baby P’ , the‘Witchcraft murder’, the‘Gypsy Slavery’ case, the successful defence of those tried for the death of a family member following a ‘botched exorcism’, the prosecution of the hairdresser convicted of trying to infect ten men he met on Grindr with HIV, as well as the Sally Challen appeal, to name but a few.